dunglas/mercure/spec/mercure.md

 # Security Considerations

-The confidentiality of the secret key(s) used to generate the JWTs is a primary concern.
+The confidentiality of the secret key(s) used to generate the JWSs is a primary concern.
 The secret key(s) **MUST** be stored securely.
 They **MUST** be revoked immediately in the event of compromission.

-Possessing valid JWTs allows any client to subscribe, or to publish to the hub.
+Possessing valid JWSs allows any client to subscribe, or to publish to the hub.
 Their confidentiality **MUST** therefore be ensured.
-To do so, JWTs **MUST** only be transmitted over secure connections.
+To do so, JWSs **MUST** only be transmitted over secure connections.

-Also, when the client is a web browser, the JWT **SHOULD** not be made accessible to JavaScript scripts for resilience against [Cross-site Scripting (XSS) attacks](https://owasp.org/www-community/attacks/xss/).
+Also, when the client is a web browser, the JWS **SHOULD** not be made accessible to JavaScript scripts for resilience against [Cross-site Scripting (XSS) attacks](https://owasp.org/www-community/attacks/xss/).
 It's the main reason why, when the client is a web browser, using `HttpOnly` cookies as the authorization mechanism **SHOULD** always be preferred.

-In the event of compromission, revoking JWTs before their expiration is often difficult.
+In the event of compromission, revoking JWSs before their expiration is often difficult.
 To that end, using short-lived tokens is strongly **RECOMMENDED**.

 The publish endpoint of the hub may be targeted by [Cross-Site Request Forgery (CSRF)